 Maintaining its roadworthiness is also one to watch out for.
 After your car’s more than four years old, you must visit a mechanic every two years for a mandatory road worthiness test (revisione).

 Can I keep my driving licence or do I need an Italian one?

 If you’re coming from outside the EU, you’ll need to re-sit your driving test to get an Italian driving licence.
-This applies to all third country nationals, which now includes Brits since the UK left the EU – they can no longer convert their British licence, just as Americans or Canadians can’t.
+This applies to all third country nationals.

-Time is of the essence – you have to get your Italian driving licence, the patente di guida, within one year of obtaining residency.
+If you need an Italian driving licence, the patente di guida, you must start the process within one year of obtaining residency.
 There’s a lot to do when you arrive if you want to keep your motoring freedom, so you’ll need a solid strategy and have to be prepared for many steps in bureaucracy.

 If this seems daunting and more than you are willing to go through, you could sell your car in your home country and buy a car in Italy.
 In that way, a dealer holds your hand through the paperwork and saves you the headache.

 One little hidden extra which just may sway your decision one way or another, is the import tax.
 If you’re bringing your car from the EU, you can import your vehicle without paying duty, as long as it’s over six months old and has mileage of over 6,000 km.

 Non-EU citizens, on the other hand, can import a vehicle duty-free on providing proof of ownership of over one year.

 If your vehicle doesn’t fall into these categories, be prepared for a hefty import bill.
 You can find out how much it would be for your car by contacting the European University Institute here.

 Further information on bringing your car to Italy can be found on the Automobile Club d’Italia site.